Img2Go: Cinematic AI Image Prompts

 3. Lighting

-To start simple, try different times of day, from morning and noon to sunset and nighttime.
-One of the most effective daytime keywords to try is the golden hour which many consider the best time of day to shoot because the soft, warm light gives your images a golden glow.
+To start simple, try out different times of day, from morning to noon, sunset to nighttime.
+One of the best daytime keywords to try is the golden hour which is considered the best time of day to shoot photographs due to the soft, warm light that gives your images a golden glowing effect.

-Experiment with placing the light in different positions.
-Backlighting means positioning the light source directly behind your subject, bringing them into focus while dimming the surrounding scene.
-This often creates a glowing outline around the subject's edges, known as a halo effect.
+Play with the placement of lighting in different areas.
+Backlighting involves positioning the light source directly behind your subject, bringing them into focus while dimming the surrounding scene.
+This technique often produces a radiant outline around the subject's edges, known as a halo effect.

-Silhouette lighting also places a light behind the subject and removes all light from the front, so you get a dark figure with a bright outline around the silhouette.
+Silhouette lighting also places a light behind the subject and removes all lighting sources from the front, so you get a dark figure with a bright outline around the silhouette.

-There are many lighting styles you can try, so do not hesitate to experiment and see what you create.
-You will get the best lighting effects by combining multiple keywords.
+There are many different lighting styles to try, so do not be afraid to experiment and see what you can create.
+You will get the best lighting effects by combining multiple keywords!

 Now, let's talk about adding flair to your images through styling.